At a conventional plant, most operations are performed manually by workers.

 Well-executed digital transformation reduces the operator's workload: they no longer need to perform routine tasks or work with the workpiece using physical force.
 As a result, the same employee can work efficiently on several machines: workpieces are loaded contactlessly, and AI eliminates minor faults.

-In addition to automation and AI, other digital transformation tools are being introduced in manufacturing: the Internet of Things - for example, sensors for temperature, humidity, liquid level, and tilt; smoke and fire detectors; RFID tags; trackers; VR technologies - for example, engineers at KAMAZ plants use them to design cabs and assess cabin ergonomics; cloud resources - they are used to store databases of suppliers, customers, and partners; corporate systems - they
+In addition to automation and AI, manufacturing also adopts other digital transformation tools: the Internet of Things - for example, temperature, humidity, liquid level, and tilt sensors, smoke and fire detectors, RFID tags, and trackers; VR technologies - for instance, at KamAZ plants, engineers use them to design cabs and assess cabin ergonomics; cloud resources - they are used to store supplier, customer, and partner databases; enterprise systems - they

 are needed for efficient enterprise management, database transparency, and easier customer work.